 Call to Action

-All things considered, I have used in aiding me to become a YES parent are that my boys usually wear Natives or Crocs shoes.
-They can walk and do a lot and there is super easy clean-up.
-AND every once in a while, we have a YES DAY inspired by one of our fave authors, Amy Krouse Rosenthal.
+Secondly, every once in awhile, we have a YES DAY inspired by one of our fave authors, Amy Krouse Rosenthal.
 I figure a Yes Day day lets me experience what it must feel like to be a grandparent.
+Buy the Book on Amazon.

-Without a doubt, you will bring more FUN to your home and family when you practice being a YES Parent!
+Without a doubt, you will bring more FUN to your home and family when you become a YES Parent!

 Make it a great day or not, the choice is yours!
 Remember to have fun, laugh and give God the glory!
 I love you!
 SS